 After the contest head to the New York Aquarium for more fun in Coney Island.
-Don't miss the shark exhibit that opened last summer where you can crawl under the shark tank.
+Don't miss the shark exhibit, where you can crawl under the shark tank.

 Take a Festive Cruise

 One of the best ways to experience New York City's phenomenal fireworks is from a sightseeing cruise in New York Harbor.
 Fourth of July cruise tickets aren't cheap, but they do offer a unique vantage point for experiencing an unobstructed view of fireworks.
 Book well in advance to ensure a spot, and be sure to be on time for boarding.

 Dance the Night Away at a Waterside Festival

 Freedom Fest is a nighttime celebration that has been taking place for years on Pier 15 in New York City's Tribeca neighborhood.
 Tickets are pricey, starting at $195 for general admission, but it includes all the fun you need in one night: views of the fireworks; a DJ playing your favorite tunes; an open bar; and a BBQ buffet including burgers, hot dogs, pulled pork sliders, and of course, chicken wings.
 It's fun for the entire family, but be sure to bring your ID if you want to consume alcohol.
 It's also located on a pier in the middle of the water, so you'll get that gorgeous summertime breeze.

 Visit National Monuments